ResearchComputingServices/biol5526-fall2021/setup.md

 1. Download [shell-novice-data.zip]({{ page.root }}/data/shell-novice-data.zip) and move the file to your Desktop.
 2. Unzip/extract shell-novice-data.zip (ask your instructor if you need help with this step).
 You should end up with a new folder called data-shell on your Desktop.
-3. Download [remote-data.zip]({{ page.root }}/data/remote-data.zip), but do not unzip it.
-Using Safari on a Mac, hold down Option while clicking this download to avoid unzipping it.
+3. Download [remote-data.zip]({{ page.root }}/data/remote-data.zip) and move the file to your Desktop, but do not unzip it.
+Using Safari on a Mac, hold down the Option key while clicking this download to avoid unzipping it.

 ## Connecting to Carleton's VPN